locana/locana.github.io/scrap_faq.md

 ### How to use?
 1. Launch remote control mode on your camera device.
-  + E-mount models, RX100M3 etc.: Launch "Smart Remote Control" app from application menu
+  + Camera Apps models (E-mount, RX100M3 etc.): Launch "Smart Remote Control" app from application menu
   + Action cam, QX series: Turn Wi-Fi on
   + Others: Launch Control with Smartphone from menu
 2. Connect your phone and camera from Wi-Fi setting of your phone